 Normally, the at-fault driver's insurance carrier pays for accident related damages.
 However, when you are in an accident caused by an uninsured or underinsured driver, you will likely seek to have your claim paid by your own uninsured/underinsured motorist (UIM) coverage or by suing the other at-fault driver directly.

 Louisiana state law mandates that every auto insurance policy sold in the state must contain uninsured/underinsured motorist coverage, unless the driver declines the coverage in writing.
 Under the terms of this coverage, you can receive the difference between the amount the at-fault driver can pay and what you would be entitled to if that driver was properly insured.

 Seeking compensation from the at-fault driver is sometimes a good option, depending on the circumstances.
 Pursuing legal action against a low income uninsured driver with no assets would likely be a waste of your time and resources, but an underinsured driver who owns his own home and has sizable investments would have the resources needed to adequately compensate you for your damages.
 When you choose to seek compensation from the driver himself, you need the services of a car accident attorney to handle the details of your lawsuit.

 How We Can Help

 The attorneys at Neblett, Beard & Arsenault are committed to helping Louisiana residents resolve their claims involving uninsured or underinsured motorists.
-Complete our online contact form to schedule a consultation at one of our six office locations.
+Complete our online contact form to schedule a consultation.